Y0Coss/docs-fork/pages/web_cloud/domains/domain_whois/guide.en-gb.md

 ## Requirements

-- an internet browser (e.g. Firefox, Chrome, Safari, Edge, etc.) on your computer, tablet or smartphone.
+- An Internet browser (e.g. Firefox, Chrome, Safari, Edge, etc.) on your computer, tablet or smartphone.

 ## Instructions